Near Elba in Coffee County, Alabama — The American South (East South Central)

 Erected 1993 by Alabama Historical Association.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this Holloway Tabernacle Church (approx. 5.9 miles away); Battle Branch (approx. 6.4 miles away); Arwood School Site (approx. 6.7 miles away); Folsom Estate (approx. 7.4 miles away); Folsom Birthplace (approx. 7.4 miles away); Historic Court Square (approx. 7.4 miles away); First United Methodist Church (approx. 7½ miles away); City of Elba (approx. 7½ miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Holloway Tabernacle Church (approx. 5.9 miles away); Battle Branch (approx. 6.4 miles away); Arwood School Site (approx. 6.7 miles away); Folsom Estate (approx. 7.4 miles away); Folsom Birthplace (approx. 7.4 miles away); Historic Court Square (approx. 7.4 miles away); First United Methodist Church (approx. 7½ miles away); City of Elba (approx. 7½ miles away).
 Touch for a list and map of all markers in Elba.

 Credits.
 This page was last revised on June 22, 2016.
-This page originally submitted on June 21, 2016, by David J Gaines of Pinson, Alabama.
-This page has been viewed 409 times since then and 28 times this year.
+It was originally submitted on June 21, 2016, by David J Gaines of Pinson, Alabama.
+This page has been viewed 501 times since then and 69 times this year.
 Photos: 1, 2. submitted on June 21, 2016, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.